sage-code/maj/basic.md

 * ku seru'ia tu  ?  = how are you ?
 * ka magu'fa tu  ?  = you have not eaten ?

-Asking about location can be explicit using que:
+Asking about location can be explicit using "ke loka":

 * de ke loka te andu? = where are you going?
 * de ke loka te venu? = where are you coming from?
 * de ke loka te seru? = where are you from?

-You can ask about location isomg `ubi` or time isomg `cud`:
+Sometimes "ke" is used to indicate a response and not a question:

-* es la loka ke te joku? = is the place you play?
+* es la loka ke te joku! = is the place you play!
-* es la tesa ke zu venu? = is the time they come?
+* es la tesa ke zu venu! = is the time they arrive!

 **expressions**

 You can use `von ubi` instead of `loka`.